MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-wsl.md

 While nvm is currently the most popular version manager for node, there are a few alternatives to consider:

 - [n](https://www.npmjs.com/package/n#installation) is a long-standing `nvm` alternative that accomplishes the same thing with slightly different commands and is installed via `npm` rather than a bash script.
 - [fnm](https://github.com/Schniz/fnm#using-a-script) is a newer version manager, claiming to be much faster than `nvm`.
-(It also uses [Azure Pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops).)
+(It also uses [Azure Pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines).)
 - [Volta](https://github.com/volta-cli/volta#installing-volta) is a new version manager from the LinkedIn team that claims improved speed and cross-platform support.
 - [asdf-vm](https://asdf-vm.com/#/core-manage-asdf-vm) is a single CLI for multiple languages, like ike gvm, nvm, rbenv & pyenv (and more) all in one.
 - [nvs](https://github.com/jasongin/nvs) (Node Version Switcher) is a cross-platform `nvm` alternative with the ability to [integrate with VS Code](https://github.com/jasongin/nvs/blob/master/doc/VSCODE.md).

-## Install your favorite code editor
+## Install Visual Studio Code

-We recommend using Visual Studio Code with the Remote-WSL Extension for Node.js projects.
+We recommend using Visual Studio Code with the [Remote-development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) for Node.js projects.
 This splits VS Code into a “client-server” architecture, with the client (the VS Code user interface) running on your Windows operating system and the server (your code, Git, plugins, etc) running "remotely" on your WSL Linux distribution.

 > [!NOTE]
 > This “remote” scenario is a bit different than you may be accustomed to.
 WSL supports an actual Linux distribution where your project code is running, separately from your Windows operating system, but still on your local machine.
 The Remote-WSL extension connects with your Linux subsystem as if it were a remote server, though it’s not running in the cloud… it’s still running on your local machine in the WSL environment that you enabled to run alongside Windows.

 - Linux-based Intellisense and linting is supported.
 - Your project will automatically build in Linux.
 - You can use all your extensions running on Linux ([ES Lint, NPM Intellisense, ES6 snippets, etc.](https://marketplace.visualstudio.com/items?itemName=waderyan.nodejs-extension-pack)).

-Terminal-based text editors (vim, emacs, nano) are also helpful for making quick changes from right inside your console. ([This article](https://medium.com/linode-cube/emacs-nano-or-vim-choose-your-terminal-based-text-editor-wisely-8f3826c92a68) does a nice job explaining the difference and a bit about how to use each.)

-> [!NOTE]
-> Some GUI editors (Atom, Sublime Text, Eclipse) may run into trouble accessing the WSL shared network location (\\wsl$\Ubuntu\home\) and will try to build your Linux files using Windows tools, which may not be what you want.
-The Remote-WSL Extension in VS Code will handle this compatibility for you.
+Other code editors, like IntelliJ, Sublime Text, Brackets, etc. will also work with a WSL 2 Node.js development environment, but may not have the same sort of remote  features that VS Code offers.
+These code editors may run into trouble accessing the WSL shared network location (\\wsl$\Ubuntu\home\) and will try to build your Linux files using Windows tools, which likely not what you want.
+The Remote-WSL Extension in VS Code handles this compatibility for you, with other IDEs you may need to set up an X server.
+[Support for running GUI apps in WSL](https://twitter.com/craigaloewen/status/1308452901266751488?lang=en) (like a code editor IDE) is coming soon.

+Terminal-based text editors (vim, emacs, nano) are also helpful for making quick changes from right inside your console.
+The article, [Emacs, Nano, or Vim: Choose your Terminal-Based Text Editor Wisely](https://medium.com/linode-cube/emacs-nano-or-vim-choose-your-terminal-based-text-editor-wisely-8f3826c92a68) does a nice job explaining some differences and a bit about how to use each.

 To install VS Code and the Remote-WSL Extension: